Managing databases in Yandex StoreDoc

 Call the Database.List method, e.g., via the following cURL

-request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-mongodb/v1/clusters/<cluster_ID>/databases'You can get the cluster ID with the list of clusters in the folder.
+request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-mongodb/v1/clusters/<cluster_ID>/databases'You can get the cluster ID from the list of clusters in your folder.

 -